 You can also provide a 3d effect by using a graduated fill - light at the top dark at the bottom -as the button's background.
-The only problem with this is that the graduated fill isn't supported in a standard way across all browsers so we need to use vendor specific tags.
-For a Mozilla based browser such as Firefox we need:
+The only problem with this is that the graduated fill wasn't initially supported in a standard way across all browsers so there are vendor specific tags as well as the current standard tag.

 These are more property called the user action pseudo-classes.
 Notice that the addition of such pseudo -classes to the selector mechanism makes CSS so much more than an object initialization language.
 Now the look of an object can change as the result of a user interaction - CSS is now defining behavior.

 The only difficult part of this is working out how to change the appearance of the button to signify that it has been pressed.
 There are many ways of doing this but they all involve giving the impression of a shadow that appears as the button is pushed in.
 One of the simplest ways of doing this is to reverse the gradient fill so that it is dark at the top and lighter at the bottom.
 Using this method with CSS gives:

 Once you realize the power of CSS to customize the UI you simply have to take it seriously.
-CSS is the important part of the technology after all when a <a> tag can represent any clickable element of the UI what hope is there for semantic HTML in app design?
+CSS is the important part of the technology.
+After all, when a <a> tag can represent any clickable element of the UI, what hope is there for semantic HTML in app design?

 The latest big surprise hit Amazon's Alexa.
 Voice control seems to be the next big thing, but Amazon makes it hard to extend its reach to really new skills.
 An alternative is Mycroft, an open source A [ ... ]